Tony Harmon

 Tony Harmon is a classical guitarist who has performed on numerous television shows and special events.
-He composed and performed the musical soundtrack for ABC television's The William Randolf Hearst Story, and was asked to play at the Western White House for Ronald Reagan.
+He composed and performed the musical soundtrack for ABC's The William Randolph Hearst Story, and performed at the Western White House for Ronald Reagan.

-Biography
+Early life and education

-Harmon was born in Riverside, California to Sheila and Jim Harmon.
+Tony Harmon was born in Riverside, California to Sheila and Jim Harmon.
 He was introduced to the guitar at an early age by his father and began studying the instrument at the age of eleven at the local YMCA.

-By the time Tony was 13 years old, he was becoming an accomplished guitarist and he would devote 6 to 8 hours every day to his practice.
-He was known to take his guitar everywhere he went...even on family holiday.

-At 14 Tony was asked to perform at Loma Linda University by the music faculty and gave his first public performance there to an audience of over 2500.
+At 14 years old, Harmon gave his first public performance for an audience of more than 2,500 at Loma Linda University.